 - It is recommended that a point person be assigned the role as Health and Safety Officer.
-This Officer would attend training sessions, be responsible for ensuring that health and safety issues are documented and addressed, be responsible for managing safety supplies, ensure that drills are regularly carried out, and that staff and students are sensitized to their roles during an emergency. - Rainwater harvesting is not practiced.
+This Officer would attend training sessions, be responsible for ensuring that health and safety issues are documented and addressed, be responsible for managing safety supplies, ensure that drills are regularly carried out, and that staff and students are sensitized to their roles during an emergency. - A School Safety Plan needs to be developed to include priority hazards.
+The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number and age of the students can make a significant difference in the event of an emergency. - Rainwater harvesting is not practiced.
 This may be for various reasons such as low/infrequent rainfall, or the school has a constant water supply.
-However, having a source of back up water supply is critical during an event and also to assist in offsetting irrigation needs. - The school would like an intercom/PA system.
+However, having a source of back up water supply is critical during and also assist in offsetting irrigation needs. - Mulching using grass clippings is not practiced. - More needs to be put in place to handle medical emergencies including training of staff in first aid, CPR, etc. - Garbage disposal areas need more management.
+Construction debris needs to be removed from the compound. - Plumbing issues observed in the bathrooms need to be addressed. - Roof repairs are recommended in some buildings.